 Growing purple weed can be performed by beginning growers, but there are some factors that come into play when trying to grow a beautiful plant.
 We will explain a bit of the magic of purple weed (and busts some myths), and we will answer the question "how do you grow purple weed?".
 After reading this guide, you will be able to show off your breeding skills to your fellow weed enthusiasts.
 Weed with an appealing color never fails to attract attention in your grow room.

-Is purple weed better than green?
+Is purple weed better than green weed?

-Why plants are usually green?
+Why are (weed) plants usually green?

 Most plants use a pigment called chlorophyll to convert light into energy for growth.
-However, there isn’t a specific destination for a green wavelength in the light spectrum.
-Chlorophyll appears green because it is able to absorb all colours but happens to reflect green, which is the reason why most vegetation is green.
+However, there isn't a specific destination for a green wavelength in the light spectrum.
+Chlorophyll appears green because it is able to absorb all colors but happens to reflect green, which is the reason why most vegetation is green.

 However, you might be surprised to learn that green chlorophyll is not the sole pigment that plants use to make energy from sunlight.
 There is an additional pigment, known as anthocyanin, which is a purple pigment.

 The interesting thing is that the purple section of the light spectrum contains the most energy.
 When your plant is purple for whatever reason, it reflects this high-energy light instead of utilizing it.
 This means that the plant does not use the light fully and optimally.
 It also means that your cannabis plant will not grow to its maximum potential.
 As a result, it may ultimately be less powerful than a green variety.